-Geography at Dovedale has been specifically designed for our pupils and carefully mapped out to ensure the building blocks of knowledge and skills are built upon as each child progresses through their learning journey.
+Geography at Dovedale matches the content and ambition of the National Curriculum but importantly, each unit has been carefully mapped out to ensure the building blocks of knowledge and skills are built upon as each child progresses through their learning journey.
 We want our pupils to gain confidence and experiences of geographical knowledge, understanding and skills through specifically planned learning opportunities and fieldwork.
 They are encouraged to immerse themselves in a variety of learning opportunities to secure their knowledge of places, processes and geographical skills.

 The curriculum has been adapted to provide opportunities to develop vocabulary and experiences of the wider world.
 Vocabulary is central to the units of work that we complete here at Dovedale and enables pupils to communicate their knowledge and ideas in geography lessons.

 Here at Dovedale our progressive units of work are designed following the National Curriculum but modified for our pupils and their experiences.
 Staff continually review and adapt learning to meet our pupil’s needs.
 Fieldwork is incorporated into the units of work to actively engage children in their learning.

 At Dovedale we follow a progressive subject overview to ensure exposure to a breadth of topics as well as coverage of the National Curriculum objectives across the school.
 As a school we have created a cycle of lessons within each year group, which carefully plan for progression and depth.
 We have concentrated on the geographical skills suited to each age group to ensure we implement a curriculum that is progressive throughout the whole school, with regular opportunities to be challenged.
 Key vocabulary is promoted during lessons and through displays to promote a language rich Geography curriculum essential to the successful acquisition of knowledge and understanding in Geography.